 Our 57-acre organic farm is nestled in a beautiful setting in the County of Brant, in southern Ontario between Brantford and Dundas.
 We are bicycle friendly – located right along the Great Trans Canada Trail with a cycle repair station onsite.
-New in 2019, we are offering Farmstay experiences at our quaint farmhouse suites and camping sites on the farm.
+We offer Farmstay experiences at our quaint suites and camping sites on the farm.
 Our current focus on the farm is growing medicinal and edible herbs.
-We sell our herbs, related products and some organic produce by appointment.
+We sell our herbs, dried and wildcrafted and related products.

 Richard Tunstall and Ella Haley are the energetic and busy people behind the scenes at Heart’s Content Organic Farmstead.
-They love living on the farm and also love having people visit and share the experiences available here.
+Richard is a retired Naturopathic Doctor and Ella is an Adjunct Professor in Sociology of Environment and Health.
+They love living on the farm and when COVID19 restrictions allow, they also love having people visit and share the experiences available here.
 It is easy to reach by car or by bicycle.
-In addition to the Farmstay experiences there are guided nature walks and medicinal plant tours.
+In addition to the Farmstay experiences, guided medicinal plant walks are available on request.
 There are many attractions within cycling distance from the farm.
 Make plans to visit, relax and experience Heart’s Content!

 - Started organic farming on family farm